 Rhyolite (late Miocene): variably flow-banded to massive, mostly aphyric and devitrified rhyolite (Tr).
 The rhyolite commonly occurs as flow domes, many of which are composed of multiple phases, as indicated by changes in flow banding orientations and subtle textural differences.
 Shown as map unit Talr where affected by steam-heated acid-leach alteration.
-Related near-vent tuff of apparent base surge type occurs locally with the rhyolite and is described below.
+Related near-vent tuff of apparent base-surge type occurs locally with the rhyolite and is described below.
 In drill core, the rhyolite appears weakly granophyric-textured owing to numerous, very small, aligned, elongated inclusions that might be partially resorbed quartz crystals, quartz-filled vesicles or, less likely, compressed pumice fragments.
 Minor rhyolite dikes are also present.
 Subunits include:

-Vitrophyre (Tvit) is present within individual rhyolite domes as bands of black, amber, or bottle-green, nearly aphyric volcanic glass up to several meters wide.
+Vitrophyre (Tvit) is present within individual rhyolite domes as bands of black, amber, or bottlegreen, nearly aphyric volcanic glass up to several meters wide.
 It occurs along the outer margins of individual domes or intrusive pulses and at what appear to be contacts between multiple rhyolite domes or discrete zones within individual domes, indicating multiple pulses of intrusion.
-The published K-Ar age of 7.2Ma for the rhyolite (Tr) was determined on sanidine phenocrysts in vitrophyre (Tvit) (Stewart et al., 1994).
+The published K-Ar age of 7.2Ma for the rhyolite (Tr) was determined on black obsidian (apache tears) from one of the domes (Stewart et al., 1994).